xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Test Run</summary>**
 Consists of one or more test cases to be executed (execution of more test cases depends on whether a test run is conducted in parallel).

-In Katalon TestOps, a test run keeps track of all test results, status, duration, asignee, etc.
+In Katalon TestOps, a test run keeps track of all test results, status, duration, assignee, etc.
 </details>

 **<details><summary>Test Run Type</summary>**
-A collection of all test runs that have same configurations.
+A collection of all test runs that have the same configurations.
 </details>

 **<details><summary>Test Suite</summary>**